Truncated expansion of $\zeta_{p^n}$ in the $p$-adic Mal'cev-Neumann field: Truncated expansion of : a reflection on transfinite Newton algorithm

-\end{proposition} \begin{remark} We obtain the $\frac{2}{p^{n-2}(p-1)}$-truncated \textbf{canonical} expansion of $\zeta_{p^n}$ from \Cref{truncatedfinal} immediately by expanding the product and replacing the coefficient of each term by its Teichmuller lifting.
-This is based on that fundamental fact about the Teichmuller lifting:
+\end{proposition} \begin{remark} We obtain the $\frac{2}{p^{n-2}(p-1)}$-truncated \textbf{canonical} expansion of $\zeta_{p^n}$ from \Cref{truncatedfinal} immediately by expanding the product and replacing the coefficients by their Teichmuller lifting.
+This is based on the fact :

 Taking account of the support of $\zeta_{p^n}$, we know that in general\footnote{There exists some exceptional primes such that the assertion is not true.}, for an odd prime $p$, taking off or adding on the Teichmuller lifting does not affect the correctness of the truncated expansion if and only if the truncated position is not greater than $1+\frac{2}{p^{n-1}(p-1)}$.
-Thus, when one tries to improve the results to a better truncated position, the Teichmuller lifting in the calculation may not be neglectable anymore.
+Thus, the Teichmuller lifting in the calculation may not be neglectable anymore for $r\geq 1+\frac{2}{p^{n-1}(p-1)}$.
 For example, $\widehat{\Lambda}_{p-1}$ is no longer a truncated expansion of $\Lambda_{p-1}$ when the truncated position is greater than $1+\frac{2}{p(p-1)}$.
 On the other hand, since combinatorial techniques are our primary tools, the truncated (noncanonical) expansion without the Teichmuller liftings is more convenient for us. \end{remark}